-Styling of content happens through templates.
-There are two kinds, templates for a specific kind of article like the general article template, the one for Portals or for support database articles and templates for styling of recurring content in articles like introduction and info boxes, hints and instructions or external sources and items.
-With these rules about styling we ensure that people understand the content we produce.
+Styling of content in this wiki happens through templates.
+There are two kinds of templates: article templates and fragment templates.
+Article templates are templates for specific kind of page like portals or support database articles.
+Fragment templates are used for styling of recurring content in pages, such as an introduction or boxes with info.
+With these styling templates we ensure that people understand the content we produce.

 Prominent namespaces in this wiki are subject to a quality assurance (QA) process to ensure articles meet the required quality.
-This QA process happens via a system of page validation which provides the opportunity to have several revisions of articles in parallel and one approved by the Wiki team.
-It does not limit creation of new content, but allows only quality content to be shown by default.
-With this process we ensure that first time visitors get drawn into page and stay.
+This QA process happens via a system of page validation.
+Page validation means that a team of people review all changes to articles before they are visible to everybody else.
+Page validation does not limit creation of new content, but allows only quality content to be shown by default.
+With this process we ensure that first time visitors get drawn into our wiki and stay.